-Figure 17 summarizes the joint inversion result for station Q22A in the Colorado Rocky Mountains.
-In the observed $A_0(t)$ receiver function, a peak at about 6 sec suggests that the Moho is deeper than at station R11A in the Basin and Range province.
+Figure 15 summarizes the joint inversion result for station Q22A in the Colorado Rocky Mountains.
+In the observed receiver function, a peak at about 6 sec suggests that the Moho is deeper than at station R11A in the Basin and Range province.
 As a result, the crustal thickness distribution is centered at about 49 km depth with an uncertainty of 2.3 km.
-In the crust, Vsv is about 3.3 km/sec with an uncertainty of about 0.05 km/sec, and at about 100 km depth Vsv is about 4.4 km/sec.
 The relatively small uncertainty of crustal thickness generates a sharp transition between the lower crust and uppermost mantle, particularly compared with station T18A in the Colorado Plateau.

-Figure 18 shows the joint inversion result for station O25A in a sedimentary basin, the Denver Basin region of the Great Plains.
-At long periods (>50sec) the surface wave dispersion demonstrates a fast lithospheric mantle Vsv, and the peak at 1 sec on the receiver function and the negative signal at 4 sec indicate a thick sedimentary layer at shallow depths.
-After inversion, a thick sedimentary layer (~4 km) with a strong velocity gradient is found and the crustal thickness is estimated to be 51.1 ± 3.9 km.
-Signatures in receiver functions that are common for sedimentary basins are a broadened direct P-pulse or an apparent lack of a direct P-arrival at zero delay time followed by a large amplitude arrival in the first second or so - the latter feature being due to bending to vertical incidence and a strong conversion to shear energy at the sedimentbasement contact.
-The high-amplitude apparent mid-crustal negative arrival is modeled here as a reverberation within the sedimentary basin with two shear and one compressional legs within the sediment layer (i.e., Yeck et al., 2012).
+Figure 16 shows the joint inversion result for station O25A in a sedimentary basin, the Denver Basin region of the Great Plains.
+The peak at 1 sec on the receiver function and the trough at 4 sec indicate a thick sedimentary layer at shallow depths.
+After inversion, a thick sedimentary layer (~4 km) with a strong vertical velocity gradient is found and the crustal thickness is estimated to be 51.1 ± 3.9 km.
+Signatures in receiver functions that are common for sedimentary basins are a broadened direct P-pulse or an apparent lack of a direct P-arrival at zero delay time followed by a large amplitude arrival in the first second or so - the latter feature being due to bending to vertical incidence and a strong conversion to shear energy at the sediment-basement contact.
+The high-amplitude apparent mid-crustal negative arrival is modeled here as a reverberation within the sedimentary basin with two shear and one compressional legs within the sediment layer.
 The constraint of monotonically increasing velocities within the crust aids suppression of sediment multiples in favor of imaging true deeper crustal structure.
-In a few other locations in which there are true mid-crustal low-velocity layers, such as the Rocky Mountain location shown in Figure 17, we may suppress a true feature, however.
+In a few other locations in which there are true mid-crustal low-velocity layers, such as the Rocky Mountain location shown in Figure 15, this may suppress a true feature, however.
 Extreme examples may be magma chambers (e.g., Wilson, 2003).
-Vsv in the sediments at O25A increases from 1 km/sec to ~ 2.6 km/sec at depth of ~ 4 km, representing the compaction of sediments in this layer.
-Vsv in the upper crust is ~ 3.4 km/sec and reaches a high of at 3.8-3.9 km/sec in the lower crust, perhaps indicating a mafic lower underplated crust ("7.x layer") that has been proposed for parts of the High Plains (e.g. Gorman et al., 2002).
-A fast lithosphere (>4.6km.sec) is observed in the upper mantle.
+Vsv in the sediments at O25A increases from less than 1 km/sec to more than 3 km/sec at depth of ~ 3km, representing the compaction of sediments in this layer.
+Vsv in the upper crust is ~ 3.4km/sec and reaches higher than 4 km/sec in the lower crust, perhaps indicating a mafic lower underplated crust ("7.x layer") that has been proposed for parts of the High Plains (e.g. Gorman et al., 2002).
+A fast lithosphere (>4.5 km/sec) is observed in the upper mantle.